liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 Administration* &rarr; *Mail* for setup options.

 Select the *Change Assignments* icon from the floating palette for each QA task node.
-Then, select *Assign to a specific user* from the the *Choose Assignment Type* menu and click *Next*.
+Then, select *Assign to a specific user* from the *Choose Assignment Type* menu and click *Next*.
 You have options to enter the user's *User-id*, *Screen name*, or *Email address*.
 Enter the user's screen name and click *Finish*.